chedim/cliffhanger/README.md

 ### Node Information Branch
 All information about the current Cliffhanger node is located under the `/global/vm/nodes/<NODE_ID>` branch.
-The id of the current node is available to triggers as `$NODE_ID` environment variable.
+A reference to the current node's information branch is alvays accessible as `$NODE` variable.
+Any changes under a node information branch MUST be submitted to and processed and replicated by the corresponding node.

 ## Trigger Layers
 The VM loads every cliffhanger application into a separate trigger layer.